 In his book Happiness Is a Serious Problem, Dennis Prager argues that it’s human nature to want and feel we need more.
 The problem is, the quest for more is endless because we can always add more to whatever we have.
 As a result, the Lucys of the world often live in an “if only” world that keeps them one step away from happiness: “If only I get this raise, make this sale, pay off my debts, or win this game, I’ll be happy.”

 Abraham Lincoln understood that happiness is essentially a way of looking at one’s life.
-“A person is generally about as happy as he’s willing to be,” he said.
+“Folks are generally as happy as they make up their minds to be,” he said.

 Thus, we’re more likely to experience happiness if we realize it’s not just getting what we want.
 It’s learning to want what we get.